 Keeping current clients

 Keeping current clients means keeping in contact and communicating with them.
-The four-year old Labrador with the cruciate rupture you rehabbed five years ago is now older and arthritic and needs you.
+The six-year old Labrador with the cruciate rupture you rehabbed four years ago is now older and arthritic and needs you.
 Email past clients; add value by educating them on the needs of their pet and you will find they easily turn to you when they need your services.
 People don't know what they don't know, so it’s up to you to educate them about what you do.
 But you have to keep contacting them – once or twice is not enough.
 It’s that regular mention of your name that makes you the first person they think of when their pet is struggling.
 A monthly email, regular posts on social media, your name on an article in the local paper – these are the things that keep you relevant to past clients.

 Selling more products and services